mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ## Why you should migrate

 This documentation page covers the _how_ of migrating from v4 to v5.
-The _why_ is covered in the [release blog post on Medium](https://medium.com/material-ui/material-ui-v4-is-out-4b7587d1e701).
+The _why_ will be covered in an upcoming blog post on Medium.

 ## Updating your dependencies